LindsaySummers/Assessment/README.md

 > I quickly added two columns:
 >(1) # of Recipients of DL Gradeuate, and
 >(2) # of Recipients of DLGrad Plus loans
->which was just copying the columns of data to where I was working
+>which really just copied the columns of data to where I was working
 >
->**NOTE:** This was necessary, but I just like to see the data side-by-side to where I'm currently working
+>**NOTE:** This was NOT necessary, but I just like to see the data side-by-side to where I'm currently working

 ### ★ Add Both for Total Recipients
 >***=G457+H457***